lordzth/games_on_PCB_board/README.md

 # games_on_PCB_board
-we want to design a single game named Whac a mole.
-This repository contains the main codes of the game including stage design, and
+using STC C51 MCU to design games.
+This repository contains the basic codes needed to complete the game including game design, stage interchange, and many other UI utilities.
+Codes are updated every few days.
+All the works are appreciated. headers are STC15Fxxxx.h and intrins.h from the STC library